Molt/ue4-vive-modular-pawn-bp/README.md

 ### 12_RotateArrows
 Point the controller at the arrow models on the ground and use the thumbstick as a dial to rotate them.
 Includes clamping angle in the	&plusmn;180&deg; range in order to minimise the discontinuity.

+### 13_ParabolicRayInteractionWithSingleSplineMeshRenderer
+Modified version of *08_ParabolicRayInteractionWithSplinePathRenderer* using a single SplineMeshComponent, so more efficient.
+Does need to scale the tangents by the length of the spline, though.

 <hr/>